foxBMS/foxBMS-documentation/doc/sphinx/software_documentation/faq/faq.rst

 How to simply trigger events via CAN?
 -------------------------------------

-The CAN message with ID 0x55E is considered as a "debug message".
+The CAN message with ID 0x55E is considered as a `debug message`.
 If received, the function ``cans_setdebug()`` defined in ``cansignal_cfc.c`` is called.
 There, a switch case is used on the first byte (byte0) of the message to define what to do.
 This means that 256 actions are possible, and that 7 bytes remain to transfer data in the debug message.

 How to start/stop balancing the battery cells?